cian-gmit-da2020/PandS-Projects/README.md

 *This programme uses the datetime module to check the current day of the week and prints different message to the screen if its a weekday or a weekend.*

 - The programme begins by importing the **datetime** module.
-- The programme creates a variable **day** for todays day index using datetime's **now() and weekday()** methods.
+- The programme creates a variable **day** for today's day index using datetime's **now() and weekday()** methods.
-- A list **days** is created of all the days of the week in order Mon-Sun.
+- A list named **days** is created of all the days of the week in order Mon-Sun.
 - The programme then checks the index of today to determine if it's a weekday or not and prints an appropriate message depending on the result.

 # 5. sqroot.py
 [newtons square root method](https://math.mit.edu/~stevenj/18.335/newton-sqrt.pdf)
 <img src="https://github.com/cian-gmit-da2020/PandS-Weekly-Projects/blob/master/Square%20root%20equation.png?raw=true">

-*sqroot.py takes any floating point number as an input and calculates an approximation of that input value's square root.
+*sqroot.py takes any floating-point number as an input and calculates an approximation of that input value's square root.
 Then it prints that square root value to the screen, rounded to 2 decimal points.*

-- This programme starts by defining a funtion **sroot()** with input variable **X**.
+- This programme starts by defining a function **sroot()** with input variable **X**.
 The function the estimates the square root of the input **X**.
 - The function uses an infinite loop with break statements that end the loop at certain points when certain conditions have been met
 - First the function finds the closest whole root number to the input value.
 - The function initialises a counter variable named **count**.